Existence of unimodular triangulations - positive results: Introduction

 The rest of the paper is divided into three parts.
 In Section~\ref{sec:methods} we present methods of constructing unimodular triangulations, as well as how unimodular triangulations of certain polytopes can be used in constructions of unimodular triangulations for more complicated cases.
 This includes the analysis of joins, products, and projections.
 In Section~\ref{sec:toric-groebner-bases} we review the relationship between unimodular triangulations and Gr\"obner bases of toric ideals, a correspondence that can be exploited in both directions.

-Section ~\ref{sec:Examples} deals with particular classes of polytopes that are known to have unimodular triangulations and classes for which the question of existence has been addressed or is especially interesting.
+Section~\ref{sec:Examples} deals with particular classes of polytopes that can be shown to have unimodular triangulations and classes for which the question of existence has been addressed or is especially interesting.
 This includes polytopes related to root systems (Sections~\ref{sec:cut-by-roots} and~\ref{sec:spanned-by-roots}), polytopes related to graphs (Section~\ref{sec:graph-polytopes}) and smooth polytopes (Section ~\ref{sec:Smooth}).
 In particular, we show that all polytopes with facet normals in the root systems $\rootB_n$ have regular unimodular triangulations, a result that was not known before.
 (The same result for $\rootA_n$ easily follows from total unimodularity.)
-We also show previously unpublished results about empty smooth polytopes
+We also include previously unpublished results about empty smooth polytopes and smooth reflexive polytopes (e.g.~Thm~\ref{thm:empty-smooth} and Thm~\ref{thm:smoothreflexive}).